serenad96/Group-Project/README.md

 ## Final Project Submission
 Theme:

-The theme of the project will be a Cafe Simulator where the user can decide what they would like in their coffee and display the total of all the things they decided.
+The theme of the project will be a Cafe Simulator where the user can decide what they would like in their coffee and display the total of all the choices they have decided.

 Feature List:

 The program shows the menu of what the user can add to their coffee.
-AFter the user adds all the choices the total price of the coffee is calculated and displayed.
+After the user adds all the choices the total price of the coffee is calculated and displayed.

 Issues and future work: